emcdo411/powerbi-rstudio-comparision/README.md

-🛠️ Case Study: PowerBI vs. RStudio - A Modern Comparison
+PowerBI vs. RStudio: A Modern Comparison

 This case study compares Microsoft Power BI and RStudio (Posit), two leading platforms for data analysis and visualization.
 It evaluates their capabilities, tech stacks, package ecosystems, and argues why RStudio excels for advanced analytics.
 A dedicated section guides R users on creating PowerBI-like visualizations using the Aeristo AI Command Center Dashboard, a sophisticated Shiny app, and preparing for interviews at PowerBI-focused organizations.
 Modernized with vibrant badges and a sleek layout, this document serves as both a README and a comprehensive case study.

-🧽 Overview of PowerBI and RStudio
+Overview of PowerBI and RStudio
-🔹 PowerBI
+PowerBI

 Microsoft Power BI is a premier business intelligence platform designed for accessibility, enabling non-technical users to create interactive dashboards and reports.
 Its seamless integration with Microsoft’s ecosystem makes it a cornerstone for enterprise BI.
 Key Features: